google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 ![](res/tables_merged_uneven.png)

 <!--
-In this case we completely lost the record of Seo-yoen!
+In this case we completely lost the record of Seo-yeon!
 Since Pandas couldn't find a match, it didn't include the datapoint.

 This is standard join functionality.
 There are ways to get around this, though.